 No nationwide law requires all employers to allow time off or provide benefits for maternity or parental leave.
 Whether you are entitled to time off after having a baby, and whether you are entitled to be paid for that time, depends on your employer's policies, your state's laws, and the size of your employer.

 The federal Family and Medical Leave Act (FMLA) requires employers with at least 50 employees to give unpaid leave for pregnancy and parenting, among other reasons.
 Eligible employees may take up to 12 weeks off in a 12-month period.
 Some states have adopted similar laws.
 State family leave laws may be more generous that federal law or may apply to smaller employers.
-For more information on the federal FMLA and state laws providing for time off, see Nolo's articles on Taking Family and Medical Leave.
+For more information on taking time off for pregnancy under the federal law, see our article on taking FMLA leave for pregnancy or parenting.

 Some employers voluntarily adopt short-term disability programs.
 Employers generally purchase an insurance policy, which pays out benefits according to a set schedule if the employee is temporarily unable to work due to disability.
 The terms, duration, and benefits available under these programs depend on the terms of the policy.
 However, because they are also intended to pay employees only while they are unable to work, these policies don't provide for parental leave once an employee is physically able to do the job after giving birth.